How to Use Hidden Fields in Vine Forms

 This can be easily achieved with Vine forms and here is some guidance how to do this step by step:

 - Create a simple Vine contact form that will

 - identify the visitor or ask for email if the visitor is anonymous

 Step 1.
 Creating Vine form

-Create a contact Vine form which will identify the site visitor and ask for email (and, possibly, other contact data) if the user is anonymous.
+Create a contact Vine form which will identify the site visitor and ask for email (and, possibly, other contact data) if the visitor is anonymous.
 Add a field which will be hidden and where you will enter your custom data to be later sent to the visitor.